locationtech/udig-platform/docs/user/en/Information Tools.rst

 Information Tool
 ----------------

 Use the information tool to click on displayed information.
-The `Information view <Information%20view.html>`_ will be displayed with whatever details are known.
+The :doc:`Information view` will be displayed with whatever details are known.

 Distance Tool
 -------------